NathanTMoses/cezplain.md/variables.md

 Now we've got `int _ = ___;`
 ## The name
 Now this is the most fun part!
-Since the name of the variable doesn't affect the variable itself you can call it things like "Invincible_Ironman" or "Pretty_Cinderella" but for this example we'll call it name
+Since the name of the variable doesn't affect the variable itself you can call it things like "Invincible_Ironman" or "Silly_Cinderella" but for this example we'll call it name

 The result is `int name = ___;`